 The Modern Languages Department offers to both the student majoring in languages and the general University student body the privilege of studying in Europe without losing credit or lengthening the course of study.
 SWAU is a member of a consortium known as Adventist Colleges Abroad, and through this consortium the student is able to study languages in the actual homeland of that particular language.

-SPAN 111, 112 Elementary Spanish
+SPAN 111 Elementary Spanish 4 hours SPAN 112 Elementary Spanish 4 hours

 The sound and sentence patterns of Spanish are learned through drills, dialogues, readings and models, both live and recorded.
 4 Lec 1 Lab.